Department of pediatric ophthalmology Comenius University

 - 2 general outpatient clinics

 The ward includes 9 rooms with the capacity of the 15 inpatient hospital beds.
 There is a possibility of parent's accomodation especially for small children or children with special needs.
-There is also a VIP room for mothers with higher standard equipment.
+There is also a VIP room for parent and child with higher-standard equipment.

 doc.
 MUDr.
 Dana Tomčíková, PhD., MHA